 Leasing a used car is similar to leasing a new car.
 You’ll have to research the vehicle and negotiate with the dealer.
-But since they are rarer, there is a little more legwork involved in finding a good deal.
+But since they are rarer, you must do more legwork to find a good deal.

 1. Research lease options